 Dune was drastically overbudget during production and everyone in the industry was still keenly aware of the Heaven’s Gate (1980) box office disaster.
 Lynch’s first cut was over four hours long.
-This was originally supposed to be a feature of the film but was downgraded by Dino into a bug.
+This was originally supposed to be a feature of the film but was downgraded by Dino, into a bug.
 Big cuts were made, leaving a film that was nearly incoherent.
 David Lynch was furious.
-When a longer cut was finally made using his footage he demanded his name be removed from it and the Director’s Union backed him.
+When a longer cut was finally made using his footage he demanded his name be removed from it and the Director’s Union backed him on it.
 That version is credited to Alan B. Smithee.

 Dune bombed, killing any chance of a sequel.

-The property vanished from Hollywood for another sixteen years until the Sci Fi Channel decided to produce its own version of Dune as a mini-series.
+Anyway, the property vanished from Hollywood for another sixteen years until the Sci-Fi Channel decided to produce its own version of Dune as a mini-series.

-There some substantial story changes made, Princess Irulan was not a nice girl in the books and was re-written to be more sympathetic in the series.
+There were some substantial story changes made, Princess Irulan was not a nice girl in the books and was re-written to be more sympathetic in the series.
 She was married to a man she was in love with, but who didn’t love her and refused to share her bed.
-She ends up raising his children in the second series.
+She ends up raising his children by another woman as her own.

 Dune went back into the wilderness for another seventeen years.